nelak2/nwscript-sinfar-language-server/README.md

 - In the project root directory, invoke `yarn install` which will install all dependencies using Yarn.
 - In the project root directory, invoke `vsce package` which will produce a .vsix file.
 - To install, in VS Code on the extension pane, click on the three dots at the top right then select `Install From VSIX` and navigate to the package you just produced.

-## Attaching the debugger

-- Build and successfully run the extension
-- Invoke `yarn build`
-- Use `Launch the Client` command
-- Use `Attach to Server`

-### Generating the language library definitions

-Replace `server/scripts/nwscript.nss` by its new version and execute `yarn run generate-lib-defs` in the server root directory.

 ## Issues, Feedback, Feature Requests